Georgia State Symbols

-Georgia State Fruit – The Peach, Prunus persica, is a deciduous tree, native to China and South Asia, where it was first cultivated.
+Georgia State Fruit: The Peach, Prunus persica, is a deciduous tree, native to China and South Asia, where it was first cultivated.
 It bears an edible juicy fruit also called a peach.
-The species name persica refers to its widespread cultivation in Persia, whence it was transplanted to Europe.
+The species name persica refers to its widespread cultivation in Persia.
 It belongs to the genus Prunus which includes the cherry and plum, in the family Rosaceae.
 The peach is classified with the almond in the subgenus Amygdalus, distinguished from the other subgenera by the corrugated seed shell.

-Georgia State Flower – Cherokee Rose (Rosa laevigata) is a white, fragrant rose native to southern China and Taiwan south to Laos and Vietnam, and invasive in the United States.
+Georgia State Flower: Cherokee Rose (Rosa laevigata) is a white, fragrant rose native to southern China and Taiwan and southeast Asia.
 It is an evergreen climbing shrub, scrambling over other shrubs and small trees to heights of up to 16–33 ft.
 The leaves are 1.2–3.9 inches long, with usually three leaflets, sometimes five leaflets, bright glossy green and glabrous.
-The flowers are 2.4–3.9 inch diameter, fragrant, with pure white petals and yellow stamens, and are followed by bright red and bristly hips 0.79–1.6 inch diameter.
+The flowers are 2.4–3.9 inch diameter, fragrant, with pure white petals and yellow stamens.
 The flower stem is also very bristly.

-Georgia State Prepared Food – Grits refers to a ground-corn food of Native American origin, that is common in the Southern United States and mainly eaten at breakfast.
+Georgia State Prepared Food: Grits refers to a ground-corn food of Native American origin, common in the Southern United States and mainly eaten at breakfast.
 Modern grits are commonly made of alkali-treated corn known as hominy.
 Grits are similar to other thick maize-based porridges from around the world such as polenta or the thinner farina.
 “Instant grits” have been processed to speed cooking.
 The word “grits” derives from the Old English word “grytt,” meaning coarse meal.
-This word originally referred to wheat and other porridges now known as groats in parts of the U.K. Maize being unknown in Europe in the Middle Ages, is a food derived from corn (a New World plant) and “corn” had been used to describe wheat products in many European regions.
+This word originally referred to wheat and other porridges now known as groats in parts of the U.K.